gammaleak/polvaudio/README.md

 audio files so that your experience using PlayOnlineViewer is less annoying.

 There are two versions of the modification
-*	Quieter Original: This is all the original audio files modified to be -17dB in volume.
+*	**Quieter Original:** This is all the original audio files modified to be -17dB in volume.
-*	Quieter Modified: This is mostly all the same original audio files, but with the two most common music files replaced (see "Credits" below).
+*	**Quieter Modified:** Mostly this is the same as *Quieter Original*, but with the two most common music files replaced (see "Credits" below).
+All the original audio files are still reduced by -17dB.

 ## Installation
 1. On the Github page, click on the green "Code" button and download as a zip